mathewbushuru/ProSearchX/docs/README.md

 This is a state that tracks users inputs in a form.

 Forms in React can be controlled (`useState`) and uncontrolled (`useRef`).
-In addition to just using React, some other solutions include

-In addition I'm using `React-router v6` `Form` component that wraps around html's form component so that form actions are tightly coupled with routing
+I'm using `React-router v6` `Form` component that wraps around html's form component so that form actions are tightly coupled with routing

 #### URL State